Marketplace App Licensing

 Marketplace apps that are currently participating in the Marketplace Bug Bounty Program are identifiable by the security badge on their Marketplace app listing.
 For more information on how the Marketplace Bug Bounty Program is run, please review the information on our Developer page.

 The Cloud Fortified program is a Marketplace program designed to help customers find cloud apps that offer advanced security, reliability, and support.

-Cloud Fortified apps meet all of Atlassian’s cloud security requirements and show their own investment in cloud security by participating in the Marketplace Bug Bounty program and completing a security self assessment that is reviewed annually by Atlassian.
-They also meet additional requirements for reliability at scale, and align their incident management process with Atlassian’s to maximize uptime.
+Cloud Fortified apps meet all of Atlassian’s cloud security requirements and show their own investment in cloud security by participating in the Marketplace Bug Bounty program and providing complete information on the privacy & security tab of their Marketplace listing.
+They also meet additional requirements for reliability at scale.
 Cloud Fortified apps also meet a 24 hour response time, 5 days a week support SLA.

 The actions an app can perform and the information an app can request in your Jira, Confluence, or other Atlassian instance vary depending on the app and are at the discretion of the Marketplace Partner.
 This is because apps have different requirements depending on their function.

 Some apps have a longer, more granular and detailed list of actions and information they can request in order to ensure they are only requesting information they absolutely need.
 These apps also provide more detailed information to customers about the specific actions and information required.